Books Set in the 1900s and 1910s

 When Emma marries Otto, she dreams of a simple and happy life.
 However, Otto’s obsession with his businesses, including beer, mining, and hospitality, makes them one of the wealthiest couples in the nation.
 Despite the wealth, Emma is lonely and unhappy.
 Then, an accident brings her an unexpected choice – should she choose loyalty or independence?

-In 1943, a dying woman issues an ad for someone to write her life story.
-Mabel is fleeing her old life in Baltimore after the war and is eager to escape to San Antonio for this unique position.
-As she learns Emma’s story, she’s surprised to find a women who experienced both devastation and astonishing success as she navigated a brewery through Texas prohibition.
+In 1943, a dying woman issued an ad for someone to write her life story.
+Mabel needs to flee her old life in Baltimore after the war and is eager to escape to San Antonio for this unique position.
+As she learns Emma’s story, she’s surprised to find a woman who experienced both devastation and astonishing success as she navigated a brewery through Texas prohibition.

 The Book Girls Say…